antofic/GraphCodable/Docs/UserGuide.md

 If the type does not adopt the GVersion protocol, `encodedVersion` returns 0.
 If the `GVersion` protocol is adopted, it is therefore appropriate that `encodeVersion` returns at least 1.

-GraphCodable implements a reference type version system.
+**Note**: If inheritance is disabled, information about reference types, including version, is not encoded and therefore versions cannot be used.

-Suppose our program saves its data in the "Documents/MyFile.graph" file:
+A very simple example: suppose that your program saves its data in the "Documents/MyFile.graph" file:

 ```swift
 import Foundation
 import GraphCodable